 "I've always felt that there was nothing wrong with our charter," Bentz said last week.
 "The charter itself isn't flawed.
 It's the charter process that's flawed."

-What undercuts the process, he said, is that the agency that votes on the application also competes with the charter school for
+What undercuts the process, he said, is that the agency that votes on the application also competes with the charter school for students and other resources.

 "That's not right," Bentz said.